Pitmaster BBQ Catering in Roswell, Georgia

 When Parking, Load-In, and Guest Flow Matter

 Around City of Roswell, the BBQ plan has to account for more than headcount.
-A tight load-in, busy sidewalks, nearby parking, or venue timing can all affect whether the cleanest setup is truck service, buffet service, or staffed service.
+A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Service format staffed service.

 If the event involves outdoor spaces such as Don White Memorial Park or Oxbo Linear Park, we treat it more like an outdoor setup.
 That means checking weather backup, guest paths, service placement, and whether the food line blocks the rest of the site.